llpeterson/congestion/issues.md

 ### Connectionless Flows

-Formuch of our discussion, we assume that the network is essentially connectionless, with any connection-oriented service implemented in the transport protocol that is running on the end hosts.
+For much of our discussion, we assume that the network is essentially connectionless, with any connection-oriented service implemented in the transport protocol that is running on the end hosts.
 (We explain the qualification "essentially" in a moment.)
 This is precisely the model of